dujar/blockchainUdacity/README.md

 -  GET ( '/') --> welcome to my blockchain
 -  POST ( '/block') --> post JSON { "body": "write block message!"}
 -  GET ('/block/:id') --> get block info for :id which should be a number within the height of the block

+you may try posting with

+`curl -d "body=fabricio da boss" http://localhost:8000/block`